The following includes select facts from life science history, both global

 enhancing the speed and efficiency of discovery and validation of targets for drug- and antibody-based human

-1999 -- Canada's Michael Smith Genome Science Centre founded.
+1999 -- Canada's Michael Smith Genome Science Centre was founded.

 In 1999, Michael Smith, recipient of the 1993 Nobel Prize in Chemistry, founded the Genome Sciences Centre in British Columbia.
-The center performs high-throughput genome mapping
+The Michael Smith

 In 2003, researchers at the centre were the first to sequence the SARS genome, an important

 step in the development of a potential treatment and vaccine.